 SNIPE’s loadout system is intentionally minimal: one sniper rifle, one knife, and one ability.
-But within those constraints, the interplay between your weapon handling, ability choice, and movement creates distinct playstyles that can hard-counter certain opponents.
+But within those constraints, the interplay between your weapon handling, ability choice, and movement creates distinct playstyles that hard-counter specific opponents.
+This guide breaks down every weapon stat, every ability’s tactical value, and the combinations that actually win matches — not just the ones that look good on paper.

 Scoping Mechanics